Want to time a trip to be in a destination for a cultural fete? Here’s a place to start.

 People the world over find reasons to unite in celebration.
 To discover what parties may be happening along your travel route check out The World’s Best Festivals (Part 2).

-- Sue Bedford wrote a travel column for Outpost and is author of It’s Only the Himalayas and Other Tales of Miscalculation from an Overconfident Backpacker (excerpt here), which is available from Brindle & Glass at Amazon and other online retailers.
+- Sue Bedford wrote a travel column for Outpost online and is author of It’s Only the Himalayas and Other Tales of Miscalculation from an Overconfident Backpacker.